 The Church of Santa Maria a Gradilo was built in the 11th century as a place of worship for the Medieval Ravello and as a place of parliamentary meetings.
 In the 50’s, it underwent numerous restorations, the most important being the dome, destroyed in 1899.

 It has been celebrated every year since 1953, with a repertoire of shows that covers more than two months in the city of Ravello.
 The Summer Festival attracts hundreds of spectators, first held in the Villa Rufolo gardens, and currently in the Niemeyer Auditorium.

 The Coral Camo Museum is located behind the coral trade of the same name in the city of Ravello.
 You can admire pieces that date back to the 15th century and magnificent coral creations.
 A traditional historical art on most of the Amalfi coast.

 The city of Ravello, because of its altitude and hilly territory, is famous on the Amalfi Coast for the production of good quality wines.
 There are many wineries that offer programmed visits to learn about the art that few practice in the area.

-By Bus: To get to Ravello we will have to take a SITA SUD bus from the city of Amalfi, the departures are quite frequent and we have two options, one that arrives directly, and another in which we have to combine with a couple of km walk.
+To get to Ravello we will have to take a SITA SUD bus from the city of Amalfi, the departures are quite frequent and we have two options, one that arrives directly, and another in which we have to combine with a couple of km walk.

-Taxi or Car: To get to Ravello we have two possibilities, to get to Atrani on the SS163 Amalfi Drive and then take the SS373 that goes up to Ravello.
+By car To get to Ravello we have two possibilities, to get to Atrani on the SS163 Amalfi Drive and then take the SS373 that goes up to Ravello.
 Otherwise, entering from the A3 motorway in the direction of Reggio Calabria, we must take the exit to Angri on the SP2b and connect with the SP1 in Valico di Chiunzi, which will go down to Ravello